Project

 Lukasz Matuszewski

-RE: fcgi on nginx, internal paths - Added by Łukasz Matuszewski over 12 years ago
+RE: fcgi on nginx, internal paths - Added by Łukasz Matuszewski about 13 years ago

 You could also provide relative paths that starts from the root directory of you web server (without specifying baseURL).